Jobber Alternatives (2026): 3 Options Worth Considering

 Quick questions people always ask

 What’s the best free Jobber alternative?
 There’s no serious free FSM tool worth your business.
-The realistic budget play is ZenMaid at $19/mo (cleaning only) — or Jobber Core billed annually at $29/mo.
+The realistic budget play is ZenMaid at $19/mo plus $4 per cleaner (cleaning only), or staying on Jobber Core at $29/mo billed annually.

 Should I switch if Jobber works fine?
 No. Migration costs real time and risk.
 Switch for a concrete missing capability, not a vibe.